StanislavKozel/Portfolio-1/README.md

 ### Browser Compatibility
  - Website was tested manualy on following browsers - Google Chrome, Microsoft Edge, Safari.
 The results were satisfactory.
 # Deployment
+1. Log in to GitHub repository and navigate to the Settings.
+2. In menu on left side select Pages.
+3. In Source dropdown menu select "Deploy from a Branch".
+4. In Branch dropdown menu select "Main" , "/Root" and save.
+5. The page will refresh and you receive a message "Your site is live at https://stanislavkozel.github.io/Bikers-for-Bikers/.
 # Credits
  - Code
  - Media